inaka/serpents/HDP.md

-Rounds          | The game max length (in ticks) - `0` means `no limit` InitialFood     | How much food is in the serpents belly when they join MaxSerpents     | The maximum amount of serpents allowed in this game CurrentSerpents | How many serpents are currently in the game Name            | Any string, this is either the game or the serpent name
+Rounds          | The game max length (in ticks) - `0` means `no limit` InitialFood     | How much food is in the serpents belly when they join MaxSerpents     | The maximum amount of serpents allowed in this game NumWalls        | Number of walls in the board
+Row             | 1-based row index
+Col             | 1-based col index
+CurrentSerpents | How many serpents are currently in the game Name            | Any string, this is either the game or the serpent name